 - 1. Unable to leave the home without assistance; - 2.
-Unable to prepare their own meals; and/or - 3.
+Unable to prepare his/her own meals; and/or - 3.
 Has no responsible caregiver in the home.

-The home delivered meal service is to provide the beneficiary a minimum of one-third of the current recommended dietary allowance (RDA) as adopted by the United States Department of Agriculture (USDA).
+The home delivered meal is to provide the beneficiary a minimum of one-third of the current recommended dietary allowance (RDA) as adopted by the United States Department of Agriculture (USDA).
 The provision of home delivered meals does not provide a full nutritional regimen.

-Meals are delivered to the beneficiary's home.
+The meal is delivered to the beneficiary's home.